Truman State University Bid Procedure Guidelines

 Per statute, a preference must be given to commodities manufactured, mined, produced or grown within the State of Missouri and to all firms, corporations and individuals doing business as Missouri firms, corporations or individuals when quality is equal or better and the delivered price is the same or less.
 Purchasing should be consulted to assist in evaluation if an out-of-state vendor is being considered over a Missouri vendor if the Missouri vendor has the lowest dollar cost.

 All bids can be rejected and the purchase can be made on the open market if the exact goods and services are available on the open market at a better price than the lowest bid.
 Notice of such rejection will be made by Purchasing upon the recommendation of the originating department and approval by the Comptroller.

 If all bids are unreasonable or unacceptable as to terms and conditions, noncompetitive or the low bid exceeds available funds and the department and the Comptroller agree that there is no advantage to rebidding, then Purchasing or a person authorized by the Comptroller may negotiate.
 Each responsible bidder who submitted a bid under the original solicitation must be given a reasonable opportunity to modify the bid and submit a best and final offer.
 The negotiated price must be lower than the lowest rejected bid of any responsible bidder under the original solicitation.

 For procurements involving negotiations, the details of the bids shall not be available for review by the public until after the award of the contract.

-An award protest must be submitted in writing to the Controller within 10 calendar days of the bid award.
+An award protest must be submitted in writing to the Comptroller within 10 calendar days of the bid award.
 The written protest must include the following information:

 Name, address and phone number of the protestor;